aura-emowise/Google-Home-Dev-Challenge/README.md

 &nbsp;   2.
 If not deactivated, it unlocks the front door for emergency services.

 &nbsp;   3.
-Activates a flashing red outdoor light as a visual beacon.
+Activates a flashing red outdoor light (smart lamp) as a visual beacon.

 &nbsp;   4.
 Sends an alert with a secure link to an internal camera feed to a trusted contact.